 The scientific evidence suggesting a link between cough syrup and conception is critically lacking, and the myth that they may be related can be traced back to one less-than-great study that’s never been replicated.

 There aren’t any clear downsides to taking cough syrup in your fertile window, though there aren’t any clear upsides, either.
 Some people may think that something with no demonstrated negatives may be worth trying; others may think that something with no demonstrated positives may not be worth trying.
 This is completely a matter of personal preference, and there is no right or wrong answer here.
-It’s always best to talk through these decisions with your own doctor so you can make the one that is right for you.
+It’s always best to talk through these decisions with your own healthcare provider so you can make the one that is right for you.

 This article was reviewed by Dr. Eduardo Hariton, an OB-GYN and reproductive endocrinology and infertility fellow at the University of California in San Francisco.